Project: Mist Demo, Player Count, and Early Access Pricing Guide

 Direct Buyer Answer

-As of May 18, 2026, the current Steam page for Project: Mist gives three unusually useful pre-launch facts in one place.
-First, the game is still listed for May 19, 2026.
+The current Steam page for Project: Mist gives three unusually useful post-launch facts in one place.
+First, the game released on Steam Early Access on May 19, 2026.
 Second, Steam currently lists a playable demo.
 Third, the store copy says the game can be played solo or in seamless 1-4 player co-op.
-Those facts matter because they answer the exact questions players usually ask the day before launch: can I try it, how many friends can join, and should I buy into Early Access now or wait.
+Those facts matter because they answer the exact questions players ask before buying: can I try it, how many friends can join, and what does Early Access actually mean here?

 | Buyer question | Current answer | Verification status |